PeterNaydenov/cuts/README.md

 , listShortcuts   : 'List shortcuts per JS-page.
 Provide the name of the JS-page' , setDependencies : 'Add object to the "dependencies" object.
-This object will be passed to the JS-page "show" method' , getDependencies : 'Returns the "dependencies" object'
+This object will be passed to the JS-page "show" method' , getDependencies : 'Returns the "dependencies" object' , enablePlugin    : 'Enable a shortcut plugin'
+, disablePlugin   : 'Disable a shortcut plugin'
 ```